khadkechetan/khadkechetan/README.md

 ## 📖 About me

-👋 Hi, I’m Chetan Khadke from Pune, India.
+👋 Hi, I’m Chetan Khadke from New Jersey, USA.

 👀 I have expertise in Natural Language Processing, Large Langugae Model ,Machine Learning, Deep Learning.

-🌱 I’m currently learning Deep Reinforcement Learning.

 📫 Message me on likedin for any opportunity on <a href="https://www.linkedin.com/in/khadke-chetan/"> LinkedIn </a>